Background pattern

 Introduction

-Package Insert: Information for the Patient
+Package Leaflet: Information for the Patient

-Osvical D 600 mg/400 IUEffervescent Granules
+Osvical D 600 mg/400 UIeffervescent granule

-Calcium, pidolato/Colecalciferol (Vitamin D3)
+Calcium, pidolate/Cholecalciferol (Vitamin D3)

-Read this package insert carefully before starting to take this medication, as it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this package insert, as you may need to refer to it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• If you experience any adverse effects, consult your doctor or pharmacist, even if they are not listed in this package insert.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

-1. What is Osvical D and what is it used for
+1. What Osvical D is and what it is used for

 Osvical D is a calcium and vitamin D supplement.